rhodesch/project-oriented-workflow/README.md

-# Install R, Python and Snakemake in a standardized directory structure
+# Automated setup of project directory and bioinformatic software
-Reproducible analysis with R, Python and Snakemake via Conda
+Reproducible, self-contained analyses with R, Python and Snakemake via Conda

 For full documentation and instructions: [Project Homepage](https://ctrhodes.github.io/conda-r-python-snakemake)